 - Federal tax requirements – If you own a business with one or more employees, you must make all federal tax deposits on time.

-- Estimated taxes – If you are self-employed or own a small business, you must make all of your required estimated tax payments for the current tax year in order to qualify for relief under the IRS Fresh Start Program.
+- Estimated taxes – If you are self-employed or own a small business, you must make all of your required estimated tax payments for the current tax year to qualify for relief under the IRS Fresh Start Program.

 - Tax return filings – To qualify for relief under the IRS Fresh Start Program, you must have filed all current and past tax returns, regardless of whether you can afford to pay the associated debt.